Texas Child Dies In Measles Outbreak, First US Fatality In Years - UrduPoint

 Texas Child Dies In Measles Outbreak, First US Fatality In Years

-Houston, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2025) An unvaccinated child in Texas has died from measles, authorities said Wednesday, marking the first US fatality from the highly contagious virus in nearly a decade and sparking renewed fears of its resurgence.
+Houston, (APP - UrduPoint / Pakistan Point News - 27th Feb, 2025) An unvaccinated child in Texas has died from measles, authorities said Wednesday, marking the first US fatality from the highly contagious disease in nearly a decade, as health secretary Robert F. Kennedy Jr. downplayed a growing outbreak.

+The death comes amid declining immunization rates nationwide, with the latest cases concentrated in a Mennonite religious community that historically has shown vaccine hesitancy.

 "The school-aged child who was not vaccinated was hospitalized in Lubbock last week and tested positive for measles," the state health department said in a news release.